Rules, Regulations & Policies

 It is the coach's or team representative's duty to call Soccer City to find out if any ejections or suspensions occurred due to ejection from a match.
 Soccer City does not call coaches when players are suspended.

-Uniforms & Footwear - Every youth or adult team must have matching shirts with numbers.
+Uniforms & Footwear - Every youth or adult team must have matching shirts.
 The goalkeeper must have a different color jersey than either team.
 This measure will be strictly enforced.
 A team can forfeit without proper uniforms.
 The use of outdoor cleats is prohibited on all of our field turf fields.
 Only flat soled shoes or other designed for artificial surfaces, turf shoes, are permitted.

 The Ball - All Game Balls supplied by each TEAM (Soccer City Sports Center is no longer required to provide the game ball).
 U-12, U-11, U-10, U-9, U-8 will use a size 4 ball.
 All other leagues will use a size 5 ball.